Table of Contents

 Most of the time, a cracked tongue is harmless.

-However, suppose the cracks are accompanied by pain, swelling, bleeding, or other symptoms like bad breath or taste changes.
-In that case, it’s a good idea to consult a healthcare provider for further evaluation.
+However, if the cracks are accompanied by pain, swelling, bleeding, or other symptoms like bad breath or taste changes, it’s a good idea to consult a healthcare provider for further evaluation.

 Nutritional Deficiencies and Systemic Health